mereyn/create-react-app/README.md

 ### Disclaimer:

-> This is not a fork of create-react-app, it is just a fork of react-scripts to customized setups and template.
+> This is not a fork of create-react-app, it is just a fork of react-scripts to customize setups and template.

 Package can be found on [npm](https://www.npmjs.com/package/react-scripts-custom-template).